shariq697/Phishing-Website-Detection-using-Machine-Learning/README.md

 🛡️ Phishing Website Detection using Machine Learning

-This project is a machine learning-based phishing website detection system designed to identify malicious websites using cybersecurity-focused URL and domain features.
-The system analyzes website characteristics and applies multiple machine learning models to classify websites as legitimate or phishing with high accuracy.
+This project is a machine learning-based system that detects phishing websites using cybersecurity-focused URL and domain features.
+It analyzes website characteristics and applies multiple classification algorithms to distinguish between legitimate and malicious websites with high accuracy.

-The project demonstrates practical applications of machine learning, cybersecurity analysis, feature engineering, and model optimization using real-world phishing datasets.
+The project demonstrates the application of machine learning in cybersecurity, including feature engineering, model training, and performance evaluation using real-world phishing datasets.

 📌 Key Features

-* Detection of phishing websites using machine learning algorithms
+- Detection of phishing websites using machine learning models
-* Analysis of 11,000+ website samples with 30+ security-related features
+- Analysis of 11,000+ website samples with 30+ security-related features
-* Implementation and comparison of multiple classification models
+- Implementation and comparison of multiple classification algorithms
-* High-accuracy phishing detection using optimized machine learning techniques
+- High-accuracy phishing detection using optimized ML techniques
-* Evaluation of model performance using industry-standard metrics
+- Evaluation using standard classification metrics
-* Feature engineering and preprocessing for improved prediction accuracy
+- Feature engineering and preprocessing for improved model performance

 🛠️ Technologies Used

-* Python
+- Python
-* Scikit-learn
-* Pandas
+- Pandas
-* NumPy
+- NumPy
-* Machine Learning
-* Logistic Regression
-* Decision Tree
-* Random Forest
-* Support Vector Machine SVM
+- Scikit-learn
-* Google Colab or Jupyter Notebook
+- Jupyter Notebook / Google Colab

-🧠 Machine Learning Models Implemented
+🧠 Machine Learning Models

-* Logistic Regression
+- Logistic Regression
-* Decision Tree Classifier
+- Decision Tree Classifier
-* Random Forest Classifier
+- Random Forest Classifier
-* Support Vector Machine SVM
+- Support Vector Machine (SVM)

-The models were trained and evaluated to compare classification performance and optimize phishing detection accuracy.
+These models were trained and compared to identify the best-performing approach for phishing detection.

 📊 Model Performance

-* Achieved 96.9% accuracy using the Random Forest model
-* Evaluated models using:
+- Best Model: Random Forest Classifier
+- Accuracy: 96.9%

+Evaluation metrics:
-  * Accuracy
+- Accuracy
-  * Precision
+- Precision
-  * Recall
+- Recall
-  * F1-Score
+- F1-Score
-  * Confusion Matrix Analysis
+- Confusion Matrix

-The Random Forest model produced the best overall performance while minimizing false negatives in phishing detection.
+The Random Forest model provided the best overall performance with strong generalization and reduced false negatives, which is critical for phishing detection.

 🔍 Dataset Information

-* 11,000+ phishing and legitimate website samples
+- 11,000+ phishing and legitimate website samples
-* 30+ extracted cybersecurity and URL-based features
+- 30+ extracted URL and domain-based features

-* Features included:
+Key features:

-  * URL structure analysis
+- URL structure analysis
-  * HTTPS and SSL indicators
+- HTTPS and SSL indicators
-  * Domain information
+- Domain-based attributes
-  * Website security characteristics
+- Website security characteristics

 ⚙️ Project Workflow

-* Data collection and preprocessing
+1. Data collection and loading
+2. Data preprocessing
-* Feature extraction and selection
+3. Feature engineering and selection
-* Model training and testing
+4. Model training and testing
-* Hyperparameter tuning and optimization
+5. Hyperparameter tuning
-* Model evaluation and comparison
+6. Model evaluation and comparison
-* Performance analysis and visualization
+7. Performance analysis

 🚀 Future Improvements

-* Deploy the model as a real-time phishing detection web application
+- Deploy as a real-time phishing detection web application
-* Integrate browser extension support for live website analysis
+- Develop a browser extension for live URL scanning
-* Expand dataset size for improved generalization
+- Expand dataset for better generalization
-* Implement deep learning approaches for advanced detection
+- Implement deep learning-based models
-* Add real-time API integration for cybersecurity monitoring
+- Integrate real-time threat detection APIs

 ⭐ About This Project

-This project was developed to explore the intersection of machine learning and cybersecurity by building an intelligent phishing website detection system.
-It highlights practical machine learning implementation, model optimization, and real-world cybersecurity problem solving using Python and Scikit-learn.
+This project explores the use of machine learning in cybersecurity by building an intelligent phishing website detection system.
+It demonstrates practical implementation of classification algorithms, feature engineering, and model optimization using Python and Scikit-learn.